 Amazon 3rd-Party Return Policy: Delivery with Services

-Amazon shopper who have bought a product as a Delivery with Service option from a third-party seller, have to agree any returns with that merchant.
+Amazon shoppers who have bought a product as a Delivery with Service option from a third-party seller have to agree on any returns with that merchant.
 Such services may include, for example, in-home unpacking, installation, assembly, and more.
-The merchant and the shopper should coordinate and plan the terms of the return.
-Once the seller’s staff has scheduled the return, they shall uninstall or disassemble the product, and collect it from the buyer.
+The merchant and the shopper should coordinate and plan the return terms.
+Once the seller’s staff has scheduled the return, they shall uninstall or disassemble the product and collect it from the buyer.

-In case a seller does not provide such kinds of services, or for any reason fails to contact a buyer to schedule an appointment and pick up the purchased product, a buyer can contact the Amazon Home Services team.
+If a seller does not provide such kinds of services or for any reason fails to contact a buyer to schedule an appointment and pick up the purchased product, a buyer can contact the Amazon Home Services team.

 Another option is to file an A-to-z Guarantee claim.
-A shopper can file an A-to-z Guarantee in case they are unhappy with the product and aren’t able to settle the issue directly with the seller.
-When that happens, a shopper may file a claim to Amazon who is going to decide if a they are eligible for a refund.
+A shopper can file an A-to-z Guarantee if they are unhappy with the product and cannot settle the issue directly with the seller.
+When that happens, a shopper may file a claim to Amazon, which will decide if they are eligible for a refund.

-There are cases when a buyer wants to return a Delivery with Services product that is broken or misses any parts, due to the buyer’s fault.
+There are cases when a buyer wants to refunda Delivery with Services product that is broken or missing parts due to the buyer’s fault.
 If that is the case, the seller may charge a restocking fee depending on the item’s condition.

 Fulfillment by Amazon Return Policy